1020 Brussels

 ① Orangery

 The Orangery is the oldest monument of Royal Greenhouses of Laeken which greets you upon entering the compound.
-Constructed during the earliest 19th century, the chimneys on top of the building is the heating system.
+Constructed during the early 19th century, the chimneys on top of the building are the heating system.
 During winter, the trees are placed inside the Orangery.
-Otherwise, they remain outside for beautifying the surrounding.
+Otherwise, they remain outside to beautify the surroundings.
 The orange tree is one of them.

 ② Theatre Greenhouse